 Organizing the largest conferences and meetups for developers in Russia has been at the heart of our company for many years.
 Our main goal is the development of Russian IT engineers’ community.
 We achieve it by creating specialized venues to make experience exchange and networking for advanced developers more accessible and fruitful.

-Programs of the conferences consist only of technical talks.
-They are formed in order to gather and unite developers, who are ready to share their experience and discuss solutions of applied tasks and projects.Read more at jugru.org
+Therefore, only technical talks are included in our program which is formed in such a way as to gather and unite enthusiastic developers who are willing to share their experience and discuss solutions of challenging problems and projects.Read more at jugru.org

 Alena is a Principal Software Engineer at Rancher Labs and a Project Management Committee at Apache Software Foundation.
 She's been working on building infrastructure services first for Virtual Machines as a part of CloudStack project, now for containers with the main focus on Kubernetes.
 Alena enjoys helping others make sense of problems and explore solutions together.
 In her free she likes rollerblading, reading books on totally random subjects and listening to other people's stories.